susanBuck/notes/05_Laravel/01_Composer_Setup.md

 Let's make sure everything is set up as it should be.

 First, where is CL PHP?
-It should be pointing to a php.exe in MAMP.
+It should be pointing to a php.exe in XAMPP.

 ```bash
 $ where.exe php